 Groodles Australia is proud to adopt healthy and loveable dogs, and are always upfront and honest with new adopting families.
 We guarantee our breeding dogs do not carry genetic markers for hereditary conditions.
 Parent hip and elbow scores are guaranteed to be within the breeding standard.

-Pups are health checked by a veterinarian at birth, 2 weeks, 4 weeks, 6 weeks and 8 weeks of age, and again on the day of their departure from our care.
+Pups are health checked by a vet staff at birth, 2 weeks, 4 weeks, 6 weeks and 8 weeks of age, and again on the day of their departure from our care.

 Groodles Australia strongly advises the immediate commencement of pet insurance prior to the delivery of your pup.